davek184/nfdb/README.md

 Features USB-C port, ESD protection, over voltage protection, CC1 & CC2 resistors to work with USB-C to C cables.

+Finishes on Norbaforces vary greatly.
+They where designed for USB mini cables so it is possible a USB-C cable end may not fit depending a finish.
+In those cases a very light filing of the USB opening using a hobby file can elarge the opening just enough for the cable.
 _(Note there is one PCB that can have a connector for Realforce 1 OR Realforce 2 models)_

 # Version No Keyboard Connector